 This article was first published on our original site MyCityLife way back on the 25th February 2014

 Artist, DJ, producer, the Lebanese half of the #Silversneakerz, #bass savant in dirty house, electro, deep, trance and tech, and the Sunshine State’s grandest wit: local celebrity DJ Habebe has delivered the goods across the last decade.
-Be it headlining with dancefloor #bombs from Family Nightclub in The City, a resident at Famous Nightclub on Patong Beach, or a warm up set for internationals like Derrick Carter, our very own #Habebe knows how to dish it out.
-And while Habebe has his residency at Famous in Phuket, Thailand, he returns home this week to The City to warm the #turntables for the opening of Ghanem Group’s latest venture Blackbird Bar & Grill.
+Be it headlining with dancefloor #bombs from Family Nightclub in Brisbane, a resident at Famous Nightclub on Patong Beach, or a warm-up set for internationals like Derrick Carter, our very own #Habebe knows how to dish it out.
+And while Habebe has his residency at Famous in Phuket, Thailand, he returns home this week to Brisbane to warm the #turntables for the opening of Ghanem Group’s latest venture Blackbird Bar & Grill.

 While we know how much of a wizard he is behind the turntables and CDJs, his foodie talents are right up there – for #DJs have to eat too.
-Both as a performer and a patron, Habebe haunts The City’s best restaurants, cafes and bars.
-And as a renowned #connoisseur of all things tasty, be them beats or treats, we #grill Habebe for his Top 5 Eats in The City.
+Both as a performer and a patron, Habebe haunts Brisbane’s best restaurants, cafes and bars.
+And as a renowned #connoisseur of all things tasty, be them beats or treats, we #grill Habebe for his Top 5 Eats in Brisbane.

 Even though I’m heading back from my temporary home in Thailand this week for the launch of the new Blackbird Bar & Grill, I’ve also spent the last few months curating the music for this amazing new venue – which means I’ve been given a few insights into the food and beverages.
-I’m predicting Blackbird be a game changer with The City’s dining options.
-You can expect plenty of #foodp0rn from my instagram as I work my way through the menu this weekend.
+I’m predicting Blackbird be a game-changer with Brisbane’s dining options.
+You can expect plenty of #foodp0rn from my Instagram as I work my way through the menu this weekend.
 I’ll be there providing the soundtrack in the riverfront bar beside some of Brisbane’s best DJ’s.

 Now down to the chow: